 Information for businesses.

 Many businesses currently use European harmonised standards to provide a presumption of conformity with the relevant EU laws.
-At the end of the transition period on 31 December 2020, the essential legal requirements that businesses must meet did not change.
-All harmonised standards that give a presumption of conformity to EU law became ‘designated standards’ by the references published on GOV.UK.
-Businesses can use designated standards to provide presumption of conformity with GB law.
+Immediately after the end of the transition period, the essential legal requirements that businesses must meet will be the same as they are now.
+All harmonised standards that give a presumption of conformity to EU law at the end of the transition period will become ‘designated standards’ by the references being published on GOV.UK.
+Businesses will be able to use designated standards to provide presumption of conformity with GB law.

-Harmonised standards remain the relevant standards for placing goods on the Northern Ireland market where EU rules continue to apply.
+Harmonised standards will remain the relevant standards for placing goods on the Northern Ireland market where EU rules will continue to apply.